xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 #### siem
 <!-- https://www.microsoft.com/en-us/security/business/security-101/what-is-siem -->

-security information & event manager
+*security information & event manager*

 oftenly used w/ a soc, it is the helper of the security teams

-data gathered by the firewalls, network appliances, ids... can be gathered by the siem & filtered since all their informations isn't always relevant
+data gathered by the firewalls, network appliances, ids... can be filtered by the siem since all their informations aren't always relevant

-the siem is: collecting, aggregating, identifying, categorising, analysing incidents or events
+the siem is: collecting, aggregating, identifying, categorising & analysing incidents or events

 siem needs continuous learning by the security team or by ai (machine learning) to keep categorising the data well

-these data are send to the soc next
+the data is next sent to the soc next

 #### soar
 <!--